OpenCollarTeam/opencollarteam.github.io/docs/Apps.md

 - **NotifChat** allows the owner online notification to appear in the wearer's local chat.
 - **NotifDialog** the owner online notification appears in a dialog popup.

+# Size Presets
+This app allows you to save a size, position and rotation.
+- **save** Use this button to save and name the set position, size and rotation.
+- **Restore** Once at least one preset is saved, it will appear by name on this Restore list, to return the collar to that position, size and rotation.
+- **Delete** Removes a preset from the list.

+# Themes

 # Titler

 Sets a line of text overhead on the wearer's avatar.
 Requires the FloatText prim to set the position of the titler.